blackat/presentations/docs/angular-ivy/md-files/03-incremental-dom-vs-virtual-dom.md

 - A JSON object gets manipulated when node added/removed.
 - *Diff* algo: transformation sequence for the DOM.
-- Msemory footprint, new tree at each change.
+- Memory footprint, new tree at each change.
 - Whole interpreter shipped to the browser.